pycontribs/ruyaml/README.md

 link to the repository) and I'll keep you informed when the status of the API is stable enough to make the transition.

+For packaging purposes you can use a download of the [tar balls oof tagged source](https://yaml.dev/ruamel-dl-tagged-releases)

 <a href="https://bestpractices.coreinfrastructure.org/projects/1128"><img src="https://bestpractices.coreinfrastructure.org/projects/1128/badge"></a>
 <a href="https://opensource.org/licenses/MIT"><img src="https://sourceforge.net/p/ruamel-yaml/code/ci/default/tree/_doc/_static/license.svg?format=raw"></a>